Puerto Rico at a Glance

 Education in Puerto Rico

 Education is a high-priority matter in Puerto Rico and receives 40% of budget spending.
-The island is proud of its overall literacy rate of 94% and has one of the highest college education rates in the whole world.
-Puerto Rico has over 1,530 public schools, around 570 private schools, and 44 universities.
+The island is proud of its overall literacy rate of 92%.
+As of 2013, Puerto Rico has over 1460 public schools, around 764 private schools, and 58 colleges and universities.

 School is compulsory for all residents of Puerto Rico between the ages of 6 and 17.
 Children usually attend primary school for the first six years of their education; secondary education is divided into two cycles of three years each.
-In public schools, all tuition takes place in Spanish; English is taught from kindergarten to high school.
-There are some private schools where the language of tuition is English, and some international schools, too.
-Most of them are located in or around San Juan and Ponce.
+In public schools, education takes place in Spanish; English is taught from kindergarten to high school.
+There are some private schools where the language of teaching is English, and some international schools, too.
+Most of them are located in or around the cities of San Juan and Ponce.

 Puerto Rico’s Relationship with the United States